 as well as research of various subjects connected to German Zionism, the contribution of German-speaking

 Jews to the development of Israel, the condition of Jews in Eastern Europe and their emigration to

 In this site you can browse through the extensive list of files of the papers of

-Max Bodenheimer, access background information about his biography, and enjoy pictures
+Max Bodenheimer, access background information about his biography, enjoy pictures

-of Bodenheimer and his family in the photo album.
+of Bodenheimer and his family in the photo album, and get a glimpse of his art collection.
 The archives are stored at the

-Central Zionist archives.
+Central Zionist archives in Jerusalem.
 The material has been scanned and may be accessed on the

 website of the CZA.